 In Jawor you also started your first job as a manager.
 What is important to you when leading your team?

 I was really looking forward to this new role.
-I lead a fairly young team of twelve colleagues with different specialisations: commercial and technical backgrounds.
+I lead a team of colleagues with different specialisations: commercial and technical backgrounds.
 As a team leader, integrity is my number one priority.
 I want to be an advocate for my employees.
 We have a very open atmosphere in the team and also like to laugh together.
 A good team spirit is important to me.

 What is special for you about working at Mercedes-Benz?